electrode-io/electrode-server/README.md

 ### Plugin configs

    * plugin field name - generally use as the name of the plugin module to load for registration
+   * `module` - name of the module to load for the plugin instead of the field name
    * `enable` - if set to `false` then this plugin won't be registered.
 If it's not set then it's considered to be `true`.
    * `options` - Object that's passed to the plugin's register function.
    * `priority` - integer value to indicate the plugin's registration order
       * Lower value ones are register first
       * Default to `Infinity` if this field is missing or has no valid integer value (`NaN`) (string of number accepted)
-   * `register` and `module` - mutually exclusive fields to allow you to specify the register function or the name of the module for the plugin.
-See more details under [Other plugin configs](#otherpluginconfigs).

-#### About Priority
+#### About Plugin Priority

-  * Priority works in a way to allow you to arrange plugins to be registered in an order you prefer.
+Priority allows you to arrange plugins to be registered in an order you prefer.
+The plugins with lower priority values are registered first.
-  * Unless you have a reason to, please avoid specifying priority.
-If you do, unless you have a reason otherwise, please use >= 200.

-> A note about priority: If you are wondering what value to set for priority, the most likely answer is you **should not** set it.

 ### Other plugin configs

 If a plugin's field name is not desired as its module name, then you can optionally specify one of the following to provide the plugin's module for registration:

-   * `register` - if specified, then treat as the plugin's `register` function to pass to Hapi
+   * `register` - if specified, then treat as the plugin's `register` function to pass to Hapi, ***overides module***
    * `module` - if specified and `register` is not, then treat it as the name of the plugin module to load for registration.
       * If you absolutely do not want electrode server to try loading any module for this plugin, then set `module` to false.